 Some of the nighttime highlights include the Rainbow Bridge and the Wanming Pagoda.
 And standing by the rainbow bridge itself gives you a great vantage point of the stilt houses reflecting in the water.

-While almost the entire riverside is illuminated, it might feel a bit too artificial for some.
+As almost the entire riverside is illuminated, it might feel a bit too artificial for some.
 Don’t miss the opportunity, though, to wander Fenghuang’s backstreets after dark as well.
 The subdued lighting above the shophouses, mostly provided by lanterns, makes for a cozier and more authentic atmosphere.

 From colorful temples to a modern cultural park set in a bamboo forest, there’s even more to do around Fenghuang.
 And the town also makes for a convenient base for short day trips.
 Below are some of the main highlights.